SCAPULA ANATOMY

 • Location: Medial portion of the superior lip of the posterior border of the spine

-• Function: Attachment point for the lower Trapezius and Deltoideus muscles
+• Function: Attachment point for your lower Trapezius and Deltoideus muscles

 Spinoglenoid Notch